 In 2005 Martha discovered a deep passion for working with individuals with special needs as an expressive dance instructor and now spends a large part of her time teaching at various programs around the Northern Virginia area.
 In 2009, she was awarded for her extraordinary levels of service to persons with intellectual and developmental disabilities by the Arlington County Department of Human Services.
 Click here to view a short video feature where Martha Krabill demonstrates and speaks about some of the benefits of expressive dance movement classes.

 In addition to teaching and Directing 5678 Dance, Martha serves as an Active Duty Soldier in The United States Army Band “Pershing’s Own” as a Vocalist and Staging Choreographer.
 In 2001, at age 17, Martha enlisted in the Army as a Paratrooper with The 82nd Airborne Division at Ft.
 Bragg, North Carolina.
 In 2004 she represented the US Army on Fox’s American Idol where she was featured in Rolling Stone Magazine and CBS's Inside Edition.
 Martha has performed around the world entertaining U.S. troops in Iraq, Kuwait, and Afghanistan.
-Some of her Military Career highlights include performing with The Joint Service Chorus for the funerals of Presidents Reagan and Ford, Super Bowl MMXVI, The National Christmas Tree Lighting, The White House 4th of July and Easter Egg Roll, The National Memorial Day Concert and hosting ESPN's Sports Nation Military episode and Official Army Birthday Ball.
+Some of her Military Career highlights include performing with The Joint Service Chorus for the funerals of Presidents Reagan, Ford and Bush Senior, Super Bowl MMXVI, The National Christmas Tree Lighting, The White House 4th of July and Easter Egg Roll, The National Memorial Day Concert and hosting ESPN's Sports Nation Military episode and Official Army Birthday Ball.